+When comparing harm reduction versus abstinence, you need to first look at each individually to start.
 For the purposes of this article, abstinence is defined as the complete cessation of drug or alcohol use.
-Abstinence has long been heralded as the best and most effective way to defeat addiction.
-Even dating back centuries, before addictions were treated as medical conditions, the traditional way to break drug or alcohol dependencies was abstinence.1
+Drug and alcohol abstinence has long been heralded as the best and most effective way to defeat addiction.
+Even dating back centuries, before addictions were treated as medical conditions, the traditional way to break drug or alcohol dependencies was through abstinence.1

-Now known as the Minnesota Model, abstinence addiction treatment (which was originally created for alcoholism but is now used to treat all addictions) relies on 10 fundamental tenets.2
+Now known as the Minnesota Model, abstinence addiction treatment (which was originally created to help a person detox from alcohol but is now used to treat all addictions) relies on 10 fundamental tenets.2

-- Alcoholism is a chronic and progressive disease.
+- Alcoholism should also be considered a progressive and chronic disease.

-- Alcoholics and addicts are vulnerable to the abuse of a wide spectrum of mood altering drugs.
-This whole cluster of mood altering drugs can be addressed through treatment that defines the problem as one of chemical dependency.
+- Alcoholics and addicts are vulnerable to the abuse of a wide spectrum of mood-altering drugs and all of these problems should also be addressed during treatment.

 The creation of AA in 1935, followed by the publishing of its primary text, “The Big Book,” coupled with several medical advances slowly led to the acceptance of alcoholism as a disease, which was a precursor to the Minnesota Model.3 In the United States, the Minnesota Model or similar abstinence-only programs comprise approximately 96 percent of all addiction treatments.4

 Created in 1949, the Minnesota Model first spread to the then small, not-for-profit organization called the Hazelden Foundation (now the Hazelden Betty Ford Foundation) and then quickly reached every corner of the nation.5?This approach (which has since extended beyond just treatment for alcoholism) assumes that the disease of addiction has grown so strong within an individual that he or she cannot have a single sip of an alcoholic beverage without risking complete relapse.